Funding Application Form

 - If you received money from Groundswell last year, fill in the report form before applying again.

-- Complete the three forms.
+- Complete the two forms.
 For the application, pay attention to the word count limits for each question.
 Save your application form as a PDF.

 While we recognize how important it is to counter the criminalization of dissent, applications for legal defence costs are not typically eligible for funding.
 If you’d like to request an exception for legal defence costs as part of an impactful project, please write to us in advance at email@example.com to determine if your legal defence costs may be considered.